supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

 1. Also notice in the outputs in the **generate_result** node, where it doesn't generate the joke on the offensive/hateful topic and provides an alternate light-hearted and non-offensive joke.

    ![](media/generate-result-joke-output.png)

+# Review

+In this lab, you have performed  the following tasks:

+- Monitored your LLMs flow
+- Added Content Safety to Your Solution

 ### You have successfully completed the lab.